George Mikan: Legacy

-When superstar center Shaquille O'Neal became a member of the Los Angeles Lakers, Mikan appeared on a Sports Illustrated cover in November 1996 with O'Neal and Kareem Abdul-Jabbar, calling Abdul-Jabbar and Mikan the "Lakers legends" to whom O'Neal was compared.
-Since April 2001, a statue of Mikan shooting his trademark hook shot graces the entrance of the Minnesota Timberwolves' Target Center.
-In addition, a banner in the Staples Center commemorates Mikan and his fellow Minneapolis Lakers.
+When superstar center Shaquille O'Neal became a member of the Los Angeles Lakers, Mikan appeared on a Sports Illustrated cover in November 1996 with O'Neal and Kareem Abdul-Jabbar.
+The article called Abdul-Jabbar and Mikan the "Lakers legends" to whom O'Neal was compared.
+Since April 2001, a statue of Mikan shooting his trademark hook shot has graced the entrance to the Minnesota Timberwolves' Target Center.
+In addition, a banner in Crypto.com Arena commemorates Mikan and his fellow Minneapolis Lakers.
 He is also honored by a statue and an appearance on a mural in his hometown of Joliet, Illinois.

 Mikan's 1948 Bowman trading card was at one point the most expensive basketball card ever sold.

-In October 2022, he was inaugurated in the Croatian-American Sports Hall of Fame.
+In October 2022, Mikan was inaugurated into the Croatian-American Sports Hall of Fame.

 On October 30, 2022, the Lakers retired Mikan's No. 99 jersey.

+In December 2022, the NBA renamed the Most Improved Player award in his honor.

 Rule changes

-Mikan became so dominant that the NBA had to change its rules of play in order to reduce his influence, such as widening the lane from six to twelve feet ("The Mikan Rule").
-He also played a role in the introduction of the shot clock; and in the NCAA, his dominating play around the basket led to the outlawing of defensive goaltending.
-Mikan was a harbinger of the NBA's future, which would be dominated by tall, powerful players.
+Mikan became so dominant that the NBA changed its rules of play in order to reduce his influence.
+The league widened the lane from six to twelve feet ("The Mikan Rule").
+He also played a role in the introduction of the shot clock.
+In the NCAA, his dominating play around the basket led to the outlawing of defensive goaltending.

 As an official, Mikan is also directly responsible for the ABA three-point line which was later adopted by the NBA; the existence of the Minnesota Timberwolves; and the multi-colored ABA ball, which still lives on as the "money ball" in the NBA All-Star Three-Point Contest.